aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listobject/_index.md

 ```

-For the description of this property, please see \#getShowTableStyleColumnStripes().getShowTableStyleColumnStripes()
+For the description of this property, please see [getShowTableStyleColumnStripes()](../../com.aspose.cells/listobject\#getShowTableStyleColumnStripes--)

 **Parameters:**
 | Parameter | Type | Description |